sunflowerdojo/sunflowerdojo.github.io/_posts/2015-03-19-change-console-tty-resolution-on-debian-wheezy.md

   - debian
   - tty
 ---
-I enjoy using Linux and also the terminal, I don&#8217;t have a problem typing all day in front of a wall of text, but I need smaller text so I can see more of it.
+I enjoy using Linux and also the terminal, I don't have a problem typing all day in front of a wall of text, but I need smaller text so I can see more of it.

 **Problem: The text is too large on the console.**

-_Solution: Update your TTY config file with a video &#8220;mode&#8221;._
+_Solution: Update your TTY config file with a video "mode"._

 By console I mean the TTY console (press ctrl-alt-f1 through f6).
 First, make sure hwinfo is installed: